opensemanticsearch/open-semantic-search/README.md

 For CI/CD there are some different automated tests:

 ## Integration tests

-Since the submodule Open Semantic ETL uses and needs different powerful services like Solr, spacY-services or Tika-Server by HTTP and REST-API, the automated tests run as integration tests within the docker-compose environment configured in docker-compose.etl-test.yml so these services are available while running the unittests.
+Since the submodule Open Semantic ETL uses and needs different powerful services like Solr, spacY-services or Tika-Server by HTTP and REST-API, the automated tests run as integration tests within the docker-compose environment configured in docker-compose.etl-test.yml so these services are available while running the unittests and integration tests.

+<code>docker-compose -f docker-compose.etl-test.yml up</code>

 ## End to end tests